dhaval-28/Mapping_Earthquakes/README.md

 The final webpage has functional:
-* 1.Deliverable 1: Add Tectonic Plate Data - Added to layer and workig great
+* 1.Deliverable 1: Add Tectonic Plate Data - Added to layer and workig as expected
-* 2.Deliverable 2: Add Major Earthquake Data - Added to layer and workig great
+* 2.Deliverable 2: Add Major Earthquake Data - Added to layer and workig as expected
-* 3.Deliverable 3: Add an Additional Map - Dark Map
+* 3.Deliverable 3: Add an Additional Map - Added Dark Map

 Final Webpage looks like this :